-Cashman, Joseph (1881–1969), photographer, was born at Blackpool, Cork city; his parents’ names are unknown.
-He was educated locally and began his working life at the age of 12.
+Cashman, Joseph (1881–1969), photographer, was born John Joseph Cashman on 12 September 1881 at 47 Commons Road, Blackpool, Cork city, the son of Jeremiah Casham, a porter of Commons Road, and his wife Hannah (née Desmond).
+He had at least one brother and one sister (both older).
+He was educated locally and began his working life at the age of twelve.
 He became apprenticed in 1895 to Guy & Co., a Cork firm of printers and engravers.
 From here he went to the Cork Examiner newspaper (1902), where he worked in the machine room and the engraving department till 1910, using his free time to perfect the photographic skills, satisfying an innate fascination with cameras.
 At the Examiner he worked on early colour printing techniques; this in turn informed his own photographic knowledge.
 He had a studio at his home in the Watercourse Road area of the north city and became an accomplished independent photographer in his own right.

 In 1931, at the inception of de Valera's Fianna Fáil daily newspaper, the Irish Press, Cashman was installed as manager of its processing and engraving and photographic departments.
 He designed and equipped these spaces with the most suitable materials for his work, rather than conform to prescribed norms.
 He remained with the Irish Press till 1942 but kept up his private studio till the late 1940s, where he specialised largely in bloodstock photography, reflecting a personal passion and expertise in the turf and horse-breeding.
 He received frequent awards and encouraged young photographers with his personable and easy manner.

 Cashman married Lora Jones (d.
 1947) of Glanmire, Co.
-Cork; they had two sons and two daughters.
-After her death he lived his remaining years at 13 Manor St., Dublin, till his death, aged 87, on 1 January 1969.
+Cork.
+They had three sons and two daughters.
+His son Griffith was an engraver with the Irish Press.
+After his wife's death he lived his remaining years at 13 Manor Street, Dublin, till his death, aged eighty-seven, on 1 January 1969.
 He was buried at Mount Jerome cemetery in Dublin.
 In 1992 an album of his photographs was published, edited by Louis McRedmond, as The revolutionary years: photographs from the Cashman collection, Ireland 1910–30.